Common Resource State for Preparing Multipartite Quantum Systems via Local Operations and Classical Communication

+The proof is quite technical.
+The main idea is: there are two SLOCC equivalence classes in $\h^3 \ox \h^2 \ox \h^2$ system.
+One is SLOCC equivalent to $\ket{000}+\ket{101}+\ket{210}$ ($A$) , and another is with rank $\ket{000}+\ket{111}+\ket{210}+\ket{201}$.
+Any state with the first type in that system cannot be transformed into $\ket{GHZ_2}$ via LOCC.
+Also, no state with the second type in that system can be transformed into any $W-$kind of states via LOCC.We will show the details of this proof in Appendix.

 In conclusion, we introduce a notion of optimal common resource for a set of entangled states, and explicitly construct it for any bipartite pure state set.
 We also show that $\ket{GHZ_3}$ state is a nontrivial common resource for three-qubit system, and conjecture its optimality.
+We are still not sure about whether there exists a common resource of three-qubit system is $\h^3 \ox \h^3 \ox \h^2$ systems.
 We hope this problem will stimulate further research interest in entanglement transformation theory.

 CG and RD were supported in part by the Australian Research Council (Grants No. DP120103776 and FT120100449) and the National Natural Science Foundation of China (Grant No. 61179030).
 CG and EC were supported in part by the National Science Foundation (NSF) Early CAREER Award No. 1352326.